 Cutting a new control panel

-I decided to upgrade my stereo system but, between my old VHF and my old stereo there were already so many holes in the control panel that I risked having it look like swiss cheese when I was done.
+I decided to upgrade my stereo system but, between a long-removed VHF and my old stereo, there were already so many holes in the control panel that I risked having it look like swiss cheese when I was done.

 So, I decided to cut a new panel and start afresh.

 While I was at it, I decided to replace my VHF with an ICOM M504A so I could use their CommandMic and have a speaker and microphone in the cockpit.

 The biggest challenge was matching the look of the existing control panel.
 I couldn't find a piece of ready-made plywood that remotely matched, so I had to laminate my own.
 I used Winsonart D91-60 "Slate Grey" laminated to 12mm Hydrotek marine plywood.
 The Wilsonart laminate turned out to be an extremely close match to the color and texture of the original panel.

 The original panel had a white laminate on the inside.
 Rather than buy yet another sheet of laminate, I just used the same color on the inside.
 You don't have to use laminate, for example, you could paint it with epoxy, but it's important to cover the inside with something to prevent water intrusion and warping.

 I started by removing all the instruments from the old panel, then removing the panel from the boat and carefully measuring it.
 The corners turned out not be completely square, but I decided to start with a true piece and adjust as necessary.

 Using a table saw, I cut the marine plywood.

 Again, using a table saw, I cut the laminate: